How healthy is your heart?

 For more than 50 years, the Foundation has worked to fund research and health initiatives to keep Canadians’ hearts healthy.
 Sadly, heart disease and stroke remain the leading cause of death and disability in Canada.
 With our aging baby boomer population and growing obesity rates, the Foundation is actually expecting a further INCREASE in death and disability due to heart disease and stroke.
 That means despite all the research and knowledge we have, we still have a huge fight on our hands against heart disease and stroke.

 There is good news, though.
 With 130,000 volunteers and 13 million donors (and counting), the Foundation is still working hard to study, prevent and reduce the incidences of heart disease in Canadians.
 It funds cutting-edge research into heart disease and stroke to help researchers find treatments for various conditions.
-It runs programs to help combat obesity, get Canadians active and fit, and provide much needed nutrition information on healthy eating and healthy living.
+It runs programs to help combat obesity, get Canadians active and fit, and provide much needed nutrition information on healthy eating and healthy Healthy Living.

 That’s where they need our help.
 It’s time to put your heart into heart month and find some way to support this very worthy cause.
 It might be a financial donation, or you could raise funds from friends and family using the Foundation’s online fundraising tools.
 You can also volunteer your time for door-to-door fundraising and spread the message throughout your community.